Rohit-B-Kadam/code-in-multiple-languages/Cpp/README.md

 # C++ Programming Language

-- Cpp is a general-purpose, procedural and object oriented programming language.
+- C++ is a general-purpose, procedural and object oriented programming language.
-- C was originally developed at Bell Labs by Dennis Ritchie between 1972 and 1973 to construct utilities running on Unix.
+- C++ was created by Bjarne Stroustrup at 1985.
-- Cpp is similar to C language with classes.
+- C++ is similar to C language with classes.
 - Modern C++ now has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation

 ---